SuzanneHuldt/bank/README.md

 ## Approach
 - all code on this project has been test-driven, with a failing test the first port of call for each feature implementation
-- the requirements are implemented in an object oriented style.
+- the requirements are implemented in an object oriented style:
+- Instances of the class Account are responsible for withdrawl and deposit, and hold a balance (that is initialised as 0)
+- Instances of the class Bank are responsible for printing statements from an Account